cosmic-zip/maidz/README.md

 Just select what you need shredding.
 Remember that certain functions are experimental and may cause problems on your system.
 But no need to worry: BleachBit is so kind to inform you about that and give you the chance to cancel your selection.

-Another great [and much more secure] tool for ﬁle deletion is:
+Another great [and much more secure] tool for file deletion is:

 ### srm [secure rm]